WordPress powers over one-third of the world’s websites, and it’s a pretty safe bet that not all of those sites have English content.

 How to Change the WordPress Website Language in Frontend

-To show you how to translate your website, we’ll use one of the free Astra starter sites.
-If you’re not familiar, these starter sites basically let you import a fully-built website.
+To show you how to translate your website, we’ll use one of the free Astra starter templates.
+If you’re not familiar, these starter templates basically let you import a fully-built website.
 Then, you can tweak things to make them your own using Astra’s detailed Customizer controls and your WordPress page builder of choice.

 Consequently, this tutorial is actually showing two things: